Franco-British Exhibition: Attractions

 In 1937, a large portion of the White City site was cleared to make way for a housing estate.
 During the clearance, the Flip Flap, and a number of other White City structures, were sold for scrap to the steel firm George Cohen, Sons and Co Limited—the same company who had dismantled the Great Wheel of the Earl's Court Exhibition, and went on to dismantle the Skylon, dome, and ten other buildings, at the Festival of Britain site in 1952.

 Balloon accident

-On 14 August 1908, a balloon owned by American balloonist Capt.
-Lovelace exploded at the exhibition, killing his 18-year-old secretary and a male employee.
+On 14 August 1908, a balloon owned by American balloonist Captain Thomas Turpin Lovelace (1873–1964) exploded at the exhibition, killing his 18-year-old secretary and a male employee.
 Six others were injured, including a 47-year-old employee who died days after the accident.
 Newspaper reports indicated that the explosion occurred when a lighted match was thrown to the ground during preparations for a flight.

+In literature and popular culture

+Neil Munro gives a satirical account of a visit to the Franco-British Exhibition in his Erchie Macpherson story "At the Franco-British Exhibition" first published in the Glasgow Evening News of 4 July 1908.

 Site today

 After being used for four more exhibitions up to 1914, the site fell into disrepair and was unused for over twenty years.
 It was then demolished bit by bit to make way for various developments over the last century.
 First in the 1930s the housing estate in the North of the site, now centred on Commonwealth Avenue, then the Territorial Army (TA) took over a corner on South Africa Road in WW2, The BBC took over much of the remaining site from the 1950s onwards with the BBC Television Centre (now itself being developed into the 'Television Centre' flats, studios and retail), BBC Media Village and BBC Worldwide buildings and in the early 2000s the last buildings on the East of Wood Lane were demolished to make way for the Westfield London development.

 Only the internal structure of the TA building on South Africa Road remains from the numerous halls and ornate buildings of the original exhibition.
 Hammersmith Park, at the north of Frithville Gardens, was once part of the Japanese Garden, and is the only part of the 1908 exhibition site still visible.
 A small area of tiling preserved from the Garden could be seen inside the main Television Centre site adjacent to the Studio 1 Audience Entrance.
 The White City Stadium site, in Wood Lane adjacent to the Westway overpass and once part of the Exhibition, is now occupied by the BBC Media Village.